So you've given your employee a pay rise and want to "back date" it... no problem.

-Now his new pay rate will be applied to any earnings from now (or the effective date at the bottom of the pay run defaults page) on but here's how to work out and pay him for the period he's already been paid for, at the old rate...
+Now her new pay rate will be applied to any earnings from now on (or the effective date at the bottom of the pay run defaults page) but here's how to work out and pay her for the period she's already been paid for, at the old rate...

 How you'll pay it